percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

  * rsync - uses ``rsync`` to perform the SST, this method doesn't use the :variable:`wsrep_sst_auth`
  * mysqldump - uses ``mysqldump`` to perform the SST, this method requires :variable:`wsrep_sst_auth` to be set up with <user>:<password>, where user has root privileges on the server.
  * custom_script_name - Galera supports `Scriptable State Snapshot Transfer <http://www.codership.com/wiki/doku.php?id=scriptable_state_snapshot_transfer>`_.
 This enables users to create their own custom script for performing an SST.
+ * skip - this option can be used to skip the SST, it can be used when initially starting the cluster and manually restore the same data to all nodes.
+It shouldn't be used as permanent setting because it could lead to data inconsistency across the nodes.

 .. variable:: wsrep_sst_receive_address